Your vibe attracts your tribe. Nothing speaks louder than what you wear.

 Comfort, but not at all costs

-Once you’ve been to a few you’ll know that exhibition halls can vary from perishingly cold to swelteringly hot.
+Once you’ve been to a few events you’ll know that exhibition halls can vary from extreme cold to swelteringly hot.
 Getting it wrong can be uncomfortable and distracting, whether you’re exhibiting or visiting.

-It’s hard to engage your most sparkling sales pitch, or make those important connections when you’re so cold you can barely feel your toes, or so hot you can’t breathe.
+It’s hard to engage with visitors or make those important connections when you’re so cold you can barely feel your toes, or so hot your shirt changes colour from sweating.

 Our advice?
-Plan carefully and take discreet layers.
-And don’t forget your feet: yes, those 3” Louboutin’s may be gorgeous, but whether standing all day on a stand or clocking up the miles around the exhibition hall, pain is never a good look.
+Plan carefully by taking discreet layers and sensible footwear.
+Suffering all day wearing uncomfortable footwear is never a good look.
 Aim for professional but comfortable and you can’t go too far wrong.